pronovic/old-utils/README.md

 ## Available Utilities

+**batchscan**: Shell script to use SANE for scanning a batch of photographs.
+You need sane-utils and libtiff-tools installed.

 **change-string**: Searches through a list of documents for a strings matching a Perl regular expression, and replaces the matching strings with a constant pattern.
 Useful when (for example) changing the copyright or author in all files in a given directory.
 Written in Perl 5.

 **c-stats**: Acts on C or C++ source files and returns metrics related to the files.
 Returned metrics include overall lines, actual LOC (lines of code), number of comment-only lines and number of non-comment whitespace lines.
 Written in Perl 5.